Twaddler01/rpg_similitude/README.md

 - REVIVE seems to work intermittently, likely due an async issue with database timing.
 Page can be reloaded to reset.

 # Updates
+11-25-2024
+- Updated 'GATHER' section with revised code to show all gather inventory items as blank with '?
+Unknown' unless unlocked to eliminate 'jump' of screen when elements are added/updated.

 11-23-2024
 - Various bug fixes.
 - "Gather" is still in progress, but the experience and unlocks portion of herb gathering are essentially done.